 Spencer argues that the racial terms in the OMB Census frequently refer to what is known in population genetics as the five main "human continental populations" or "geographical populations" (Spencer 2019a, 99).
 These populations have distinctive geographical origins at the sub-continental level.
 They are: Black Africans with origins in Sub-Saharan Africa, Eurasians with origins in Eurasia (West Europe, Middle East, and South/Central Asia), Asians with origins in East Asia, Native Americans (or Amerindians) with origins in Alaska and North America, and Oceanians with origin in Oceania.
 This division maps into the racial terminology and classification proposed by the OMB, as described above.
-The terms "Black" and "African-American" refer to the Black African origin population; the term "Asian" refers to the East Asian origin population; the term "White" refers to the Eurasian origin population; the terms

-"American Indian" and "Alaska Native" refer to the Native American origin population; and the terms "Hawaiian Native" and "Pacific Islander" refer to the Oceanian origin population.
+The terms "Black" and "African-American" refer to the Black African origin population; the term "Asian" refers to the East Asian origin population; the term "White" refers to the Eurasian origin population; the terms "American Indian" and "Alaska Native" refer to the Native American origin population; and the terms "Hawaiian Native" and "Pacific Islander" refer to the Oceanian origin population.
+So far, I have simply described Spencer's views on how racial terms are used in US everyday contexts.
+However, these views face significant challenges.

-At this point, it is worth taking a critical look at Spencer's characterization of racial discourse.
 Spencer argues that people use racial terms in ways that conform to the OMB and that such terms pick out continental populations.
 It is hard to defend these points without extensive empirical evidence from linguistics, but Spencer does not provide much of it (Jackson 2022).
 Moreover, while sometimes people might follow OMB conventions, they often and actively resist them.
 Recent changes to the OMB racial terminology (e.g., the inclusion of the MENA racial category) result from people's dissatisfaction with OMB (Haslanger 2019).
 Furthermore, many scholars reject the idea that racial terms in the US ordinarily refer to the human continental populations as described by geneticists (Mallon 2006; Glasgow 2008, Jeffers 2019).
 This is the famous mismatch objection.
 While human continental populations might be "real" in some sense, they do not correspond to the racial groups that people in the US are referring to by racial terms in everyday situations.
 Spencer tries to deal with this objection, but counterexamples surmount (e.g., Spencer 2019a; Jeffers 2019).
 Finally, Spencer's characterization of racial discourse relies on a referentialist theory of OMB racial terms, but this theory faces numerous counterexamples (Jackson 2022; Winsberg 2022).
 If these terms pick out human continental populations, this would be a massive coincidence in how ordinary people and geneticists talk.
 The upshot is that Spencer's BRR rests on unsubstantiated assumptions about language.

 For the sake of argument, let's assume that racial terms in US ordinary contexts can sometimes refer to the five human continental populations.
-This assumption enables Spencer to interpret the question of race realism as a question of human continental population realism.
-Thus, Spencer now asks whether the category 'human continental population' refers to a real biological kind and whether any specific human continental population (e.g., Eurasian, Asian) corresponds to a real biological kind as well.
-Let's consider how Spencer refines and answers positively to these questions, so we can identify further problems with his view.
+This assumption enables Spencer to interpret the question of race realism as a question of human continental population realism.5 Thus, the question now becomes whether the category 'human continental population' refers to a real biological kind and whether any specific human continental population (e.g., Eurasian, Asian) corresponds to a real biological kind as well.
+Below, I describe how Spencer offers a positive answer to these questions.
+This requires understanding how he interprets some studies in human genetics.
+Then, I will consider the problems with these studies, Spencer's interpretation, and his argument more generally.